speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

 ## Single Instance of Each Resource Type

-- Maintain wait-for graph
+- Maintain **wait-for** graph
 - Nodes are processes. – Pi -> Pj if Pi is waiting for Pj .
 - Periodically invoke an algorithm that searches for acycle in the graph.
-- An algorithm to detect a cycle in a graph requires an order of n 2 operations, where n is the number of vertices in the graph.
+- An algorithm to detect a cycle in a graph requires an order of n<sup>2</sup> operations, where n is the number of vertices in the graph.